jayprakash07/jayprakash07/README.md

 Hi 👋 My name is Jayprakash Pathak
 ==================================

-Software Engineer
+Software Developer
 -------------

-18-year-old software engineer with broad experience in software development and project management developed through multiple hackathon-winning projects.
+18-year-old software developer with broad experience in software development and project management developed through multiple hackathon-winning projects.
 Most of my projects consist of web applications accessible to anyone on the Internet.

 * 🌍  I'm based in Toronto, CA
 * 🖥️  See my portfolio at [MySite](https://jayprakashpathak.me)
 * ✉️  You can contact me at [jayprakashpathak07@gmail.com](mailto:jayprakashpathak07@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I like to build computers.
+* ⚡  I like to work on tech in my free-time.

 ### Skills